-With cold coffee you can do a lot of cool stuff.
-For starters, you can use cold coffee to cook your favorite chocolate cake or muffin recipe.
+With cold coffee, you can do a lot of cool stuff.
+For starters, you can use cold coffee for cooking your favorite chocolate cake or muffin recipe.
 Cooking is another great way to avoid chucking your cold coffee.
-On a hot summer day, you can also pimp up your smoothies and kicks.
-Perhaps make some coffee (ice) cubes for your cold brew; that’s going to make you go in the morning.
+You can also pimp your smoothies and kicks on a hot summer day.
+Finally, perhaps make some coffee (ice) cubes for your cold brew; that’s going to make you go in the morning.

 What else can you do with leftover coffee?

 Here are 7 things you can do with a leftover coffee